apache/httpd-site/content/dev/devnotes.md

   - <https://github.com/apache/httpd>
   - <https://github.com/apache/httpd/pulls>

-An example revision that closes a pull request is <http://svn.apache.org/viewvc?view=revision&revision=1780308>
+An example revision that closes a pull request is <https://svn.apache.org/viewvc?view=revision&revision=1780308>

 # Continuous integration (CI) #

-[Travis](https://travis-ci.com/) CI services are used.
+[GitHub Actions](https://github.com/apache/httpd/actions) CI services are used.

 This service allows us to automatically build httpd on different processors, OS, with different gcc vesions, with different library versions and with different configurations.
-On successul built, our [Perl test framework](http://svn.apache.org/viewvc/httpd/test/framework/trunk/) is also automatically executed.
+On successul built, our [Perl test framework](https://svn.apache.org/viewvc/httpd/test/framework/trunk/) is also automatically executed.

 All this is executed for each commit.